17. Time signatures

 The 4/4 and 3/4 are called simple time signatures.
 It means that the beat is divided into simple notes.
 Here the beat falls on every quarter notes.

 The 6/8 however is called a compound time signature, because the beat is divided into dotted notes.
 Here the beat hits every dotted quarter notes.

 Another example of a compound time signature can be the 9/8.
-Here the bar contains 9 8th notes, and the strong beats fall on the 1st, the 4th and the 7th notes.
-So it sound like this.
+Here, the bar contains nine 8th notes.
+A common way to divide that bar would be to put the strong beats on the 1st, the 4th and the 7th notes.

-There with all these time signatures we covered the equivalent of all the tempus from the 14th century we saw earlier.
+There with all these time signatures we covered the equivalent of all the tempus from the XIVth century we saw earlier.